Xceptance/XLT/README.md

 ## IDE Import

-Follow your IDE's instructions on how to import an existing Maven project.
+Follow your IDE's instructions for importing an existing Maven project.

-Once import of the project has completed, a module package conflict might be blamed.
-In that case, go to your IDE's build path settings and remove module `jdk.jsobject` from the module dependencies.
+Once the project import is complete, a module package conflict may be reported.
+In this case, go to your IDE's build path settings and remove the `jdk.jsobject` module from the module dependencies.

 Example - Eclipse IDE
 * Right-click on imported project and select `Build Path` > `Configure Build Path...`